 Mayer Brown has one of the leading international law practices in asset-based lending (ABL).
 We are one of the few law firms that genuinely offers a focused and experienced global ABL team with lawyers located throughout the United States, the United Kingdom, continental Europe and Asia.
 Our experience across jurisdictions has given us an understanding of the issues surrounding the granting, perfection and enforcement of security interests in the key jurisdictions where ABL lenders operate.
 We provide true start-to-finish ABL capability from inception through any workout and, in conjunction with our bankruptcy practice, through any reorganization, liquidation or secured party disposition.

-Members of our team are active participants in the Commercial Finance Association, the Asset-Based Finance Association and other similar bodies.
+Members of our team are active participants in the Secured Finance Network, the Asset-Based Finance Association and other similar bodies.

 We have particular experience with respect to:

 - Complex intercreditor arrangements, including split collateral pools and multi-lien structures